Transducing Linear Decompositions of Tournaments: Preliminaries

 \subsection{Linear NLC-width and rank-width}

 There are several graph complexity measures that are equivalent to (linear) clique-width.
-For our purposes, we will use two of them instead of linear clique-width, namely \emph{linear NLC-width} \cite{wanke1994nlc} and \emph{linear rank-width} \cite{AdlerFP14}.
+For our purposes, we will use two of them instead of linear clique-width, namely \emph{linear NLC-width} and \emph{linear rank-width} (see for instance \cite{GurskiR19} for definitions).

-For the definition of linear NLC-width, we restrict ourselves to tournaments, and refer to \cite{wanke1994nlc} for the definition on all graphs.
-NLC-width and clique-width (and their linear variants) are very similar in definitions, and differ by a factor of at most~2, see for instance \cite{gurski2005relationship,johansson1998clique,johansson2001labels} for the proof of the equivalences.
+For the definition of linear NLC-width, we restrict ourselves to tournaments, and refer to \cite{GurskiR19} for the definition on all graphs.
+NLC-width and clique-width (and their linear variants) are very similar in definitions, and differ by a factor of at most~2, see for instance \cite{gurski2005relationship,johansson1998clique,johansson2001labels} for the proof of the equivalences in the case of undirected graphs and \cite{GurskiWY16} for directed versions.

 A \emph{$k$-labelled tournament} is a tuple $T=(V,E,\lambda)$ where $(V,E)$ is a tournament equipped with a labelling map $\lambda : V \to [k]$.
 We also often call~$\lambda(v)$ the \emph{colour} of the vertex~$v$; however~$\lambda$ is not a proper colouring. \begin{definition}[Linear NLC-width] The class $\Tc_{k}$ consists of the $k$-labelled tournaments obtained by iteratively applying the following two operations, starting from the empty tournament: \begin{description} \item[vertex addition] Given a $k$-labelled tournament $T = (V,E,\lambda)$, a subset~$X \subseteq [k]$, and a colour~$c \in [k]$, add a new vertex~$v$ to~$V$, add for each~$u \in V$ the edge $u \to v$ when~$\lambda(u) \in X$, and~$u \from v$ otherwise, and finally extend~$\lambda$ to~$v$ as $\lambda(v) = c$. \item[relabelling] Given a $k$-labelled tournament $T = (V,E,\lambda)$ and a function $\rho : [k] \to [k]$, replace the labelling~$\lambda$ by $\rho \circ \lambda$. \end{description} The least~$k$ such that $T \in \Tc_k$ is called the \emph{linear NLC-width} of $T$, denoted by $\lnlcw(T)$.